thenativeweb/node-cqrs-domain/README.md

 	  // optional, default 0
 	  version: 3,

-	  // optional, if not defined it will pass the whole event...
+	  // optional, if not defined it will use what is defined as default in aggregate or pass the whole event...
 	  payload: 'payload'
 	},
 	// passing a function is optional